Article in Blockchain and dApp Development category.

 Students, according to this article.
 In recent years UC Berkeley, MIT, and Duke all launched blockchain clubs on campus.
 Many college undergrads are building their own products on blockchains or starting their own consultancies.

-How do we know what Blockchain experts look like?
+How do we know what enterprise Blockchain experts look like?
 There is no universally recognized certification or degree to prove this knowledge.
 For Sapoff this comes in the form of understanding through intention.

 “Good ideas understand the potential of blockchain to give the decision making power back to the people,” Sapoff comments.